 There was also the issue of her being in love with a married man.
 Robert Dudley had been a friend of hers since before she became Queen.
 The handsome young courtier was known around court as her “favourite,” and rumours circulated that if his wife, Amy, were to die, that Elizabeth would want to marry him.
 Basically nobody at all supported Robert as a prospective husband for her; the nobility more or less all figured they would revolt against her if she married him.
 And then in 1560, two years after she’d become Queen, Amy mysteriously fell down a flight of stairs and died.
 Did Robert push her?
 Did Elizabeth have someone push her?
 Or was it more complicated than that, with someone pushing her down the stairs knowing it would make Robert look like a murderer and therefore ensuring Elizabeth would never marry her?
 The coroner called it officially an accident, but from then on, everyone sort of assumed Robert had been responsible.
 Any chance Elizabeth had of marrying him evaporated with Amy’s fall; some theories, like that shown on the TV show Reign, suggest she killed herself out of spite, knowing that would be the result.

 Whatever the reasons, there was now no chance that Elizabeth would marry Robert.
 No matter how much she loved him, even she knew that it would be a terrible decision that would affect her ability to continue reigning.
 So she did as much as she could for him, bestowing upon him the title of Earl of Leicester.
 Whenever he so much as flirted with another woman, Elizabeth would freak out with jealousy, which sort of made him flirt even more, and it was all very toxic, but manageable.
-(Robert remarried in 1578, to Elizabeth’s younger lookalike niece, Lettice Knollys, and I’ll tell you more about that later but let it be known: Elizabeth was not happy about that at all).
+(Robert remarried in 1578, to Elizabeth’s younger lookalike niece, Lettice Knollys, which you can read about here, but the tl;dr is: Elizabeth was not happy about that at all).